orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 }
 ```

-You can display the contents of `name` like this:
+In the `hello.blade.php` template, you can display the contents of the `name` variable like this:

 ```php
 // ... /views/hello.blade.php